kkholst/targeted/README.md

 prmod <- learner_glm(a ~ w1 + w2, family=binomial)
 ```

-We will reuse one of the outcome models from the previous Section, and
+We will reuse one of the outcome models from the previous section, and
-can now use the `cate` function to estimate the treatment effect
+use the `cate` function to estimate the treatment effect

 ``` r
 a <- cate(response.model = lr_rf, propensity.model = prmod, data = d, nfolds = 5)